 - For taxation in France: in addition to other compulsory information, invoices must show the amount before tax, the rate and amount of the VAT and the amount after tax.

-- For taxation in France on services provided by electronic means: in addition to other compulsory information, invoices must show the amount before tax, the rate and amount of tax followed by the phrase “French VAT”, and the amount after tax and the phrase “French VAT received and paid over to the mini one-stop-shop (MOSS), address…..under registration number xxx”.
+- For taxation in France for goods and services provided by electronic means (distance sales): in addition to other compulsory information, invoices must show the amount before tax, the rate and amount of tax followed by the phrase “French VAT”, and the amount after tax and the phrase “French VAT received and paid over to the one-stop-shop from [country]”.

 - For taxation in an EU country other than France: invoices must show the amount before tax and the phrase “Intra community purchase/service to an exempted organisation: Articles 143 and 151 of Directive 2006/112/CE”.
 If VAT is mentioned, the VAT rate and amount of the VAT should be shown as “0” (See useful links).